Research output per year

 1.06g Thomas Paine Study Centre

-This academic year (2022-23) Jack is the module organiser and delivers the bulk of the teaching for NBS-4104B Managing Data in a Digital World.
+This academic year (2024-25) Jack is the module organiser and delivers the bulk of the teaching for NBS-4104B Managing Data in a Digital World.
 This module is a large first-year undergraduate module for students registered on the business school’s BA programmes.
+Jack also co-leads a university-wide non-credit bearing critical thinking module.
 He is also a member of the teaching team for NBS-4107A Introduction to Quantitative Methods for Business, NBS-5102A Quantitative Methods for Business and NBS-7064Y Business Research Methods.
-The Quantitative Methods modules are for business students, first- and second-years respectively, registered on the school's BSc programmes.
+The Quantitative Methods modules are for business students, first- and second years respectively, registered on the school's BSc programmes.
 Business Research Methods is part of the MSc programme.
-Jack also acts as a supervisor for several MSc Dissertations.

-In previous years, Jack was module organiser for NBS-4009Y Cases in Economics for Business (which will hopefully return in 2024-25) and taught a variety of other modules relating to Economics, International Business and Marketing.
-He also guest lectured for the School of Economics and delivered seminars for them whilst completing his PhD.
+In previous years, Jack was module organiser for NBS-4009Y Cases in Economics for Business (now NBS-5135B) and taught a variety of other modules relating to Economics, International Business and Marketing.

 Jack completed his PhD in 2018.
 This was undertaken with the School of Economics and investigated the determinants of UK Higher Education participation using two birth cohorts and a longitudinal study.
 His external examiners were Prof. John Micklewright (UCL) and Dr. Jo Blanden (Surrey).